Ed Rendell: Sports fan

 Rendell is a Philadelphia Eagles fan and part of the panel on the NBC Sports Philadelphia show Eagles Postgame Live, which airs after every Eagles regular and post-season game.
-Rendell was among the crowd in attendance for Bounty Bowl II in 1989, in which the unruly fans threw snow and ice at the field; Rendell wagered (and lost) $20 expecting that a fellow fan could not throw a snowball from the stands of the stadium to the field.
+Rendell was among the crowd in attendance for the Philadelphia Eagles Santa Claus incident in 1968 and the Bounty Bowl II in 1989.
+Rendell wagered (and lost) $20 expecting that a fellow fan could not throw a snowball from the stands to the field.
 He even made a friendly wager on the outcome of Super Bowl XXXIX, promising to wear a New England Patriots jersey and sing the national anthem at a Philadelphia 76ers/Boston Celtics game if the Eagles lost, which they did.

 He would lose similar friendly wagers with the Governor of New York, David Paterson, in supporting the Philadelphia Phillies on their quest to defend their championship against the New York Yankees in and again with Governor of Illinois, Pat Quinn, in supporting the Philadelphia Flyers in the quest to win the 2010 Stanley Cup Finals against the Chicago Blackhawks.
 In 2006, he won a bet with the Governor of Washington, Christine Gregoire in supporting the Pittsburgh Steelers in their quest to win Super Bowl XL over the Seattle Seahawks 21–10.

 As a graduate of the University of Pennsylvania, Rendell frequently supports the Penn basketball team and can be seen at games at the Palestra.
 He has also assisted in finding new corporate sponsorship for Philadelphia International Championship, a 21-year-old Philadelphia bicycle race.

 Also a Philadelphia Phillies fan, he spoke at a memorial service for Hall of Fame announcer Harry Kalas at Citizens Bank Park in Philadelphia on April 18, 2009.

 On December 26, 2010, the Philadelphia Eagles home game against the visiting Minnesota Vikings was postponed before any snow had fallen due to an impending blizzard in Philadelphia.
 Rendell said of the postponement, "My biggest beef is that this is part of what's happened in this country.
 We've become a nation of wusses.
 The Chinese are kicking our butt in everything.
 If this was in China do you think the Chinese would have called off the game?
 People would have been marching down to the stadium, they would have walked and they would have been doing calculus on the way down."
 As a result, the grounds crew piled snow on his reserved seat the following game, and topped it with a sign that said "This seat reserved for non-wussies".